This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 5 erreurs à éviter lorsqu’on achète un soulier pour son enfant

-1- Take a size too big
+1- Taking a size that is too big

-Without forgetting that you have to know how to adjust according to the brands: some are made small, others larger.
+Not forgetting that you have to know how to adjust according to the brands: some are made small, others larger.
 At Piétine, we know all the differences from one brand to another to advise you well and we carefully measure children's feet.

 2- “My child doesn’t complain, so I don’t need to change shoes”

-3- Buy without your children
+3- Buying without your children

 4- Buy in advance because it’s on sale

-5- Believing that the shoe will do well…eventually
+5- Believing that the shoe will do well… eventually